Big Tech & Data Privacy

 At the center of the debate is Section 230 of the Communications Decency Act (CDA).
 The CDA stoked controversy when it was passed in 1996, as it raised concerns of censorship and restrictions on free speech.
 However, tucked inside the CDA was a provision that received little attention at the time.
 Section 230 protects publishers, platforms, web hosts, and other intermediaries from any legal exposure that might arise from content provided by third parties.

 2022 saw an array of policy proposals to address the issue.
 The US Department of Justice has proposed amending Section 230 with carve-outs to deter malicious actors.
-In May, Sen. Michael Bennett (D-CO.) introduced the Digital Platform Commission Act, which would create a new federal oversight agency to regulate social media companies and protect consumers.
-Later in the summer, a bipartisan group of senators, led by Sen. Amy Klobuchar (D-MN) and Sen. Chuck Grassley (R-IA), introduced the American Innovation & Choice Online Act, aimed at breaking up anti-competitive behaviors on the part of tech giants.
+In May, Sen. Michael Bennett (D-CO) introduced the Digital Platform Commission Act, which would create a new federal oversight agency to regulate social media companies and protect consumers.
+Later that summer, a bipartisan group of senators, led by Sen. Amy Klobuchar (D-MN) and Sen. Chuck Grassley (R-IA), introduced the American Innovation & Choice Online Act, aimed at breaking up anti-competitive behaviors on the part of tech giants.

-These bills failed to see a floor vote, and the 118th Congress could pick up the issue–wrangling with the question of today’s internet landscape, online safety, and how to resolve questions of Constitutionally protected personal freedoms.
+These bills failed to see a floor vote, and the 118th Congress could pick up the issue–wrangling with the question of today’s internet landscape, online safety, and how to resolve questions of constitutionally protected personal freedoms.